nfisher23/nickolasfisher.com/content/blog/How-to-Provision-a-Server-with-Java-using-Ansible.md

 ```

-Which uses ansible&#39;s get\_url module to download the tarball and move it to the /etc/open-jdk10.tar.gz location, only downloading it if we haven&#39;t already done so.
+Which uses ansible's get\_url module to download the tarball and move it to the /etc/open-jdk10.tar.gz location, only downloading it if we haven't already done so.
 We then create the directory we eventually want to put java10 into

 We can then convert: